dave-heslop74/PmagPylot/README.md

 At the start of a session with an LLM (e.g. Claude, ChatGPT, Gemini), point it at this repository's index file and ask it to read and follow it:

+> "Please clone this repository using a code/bash execution tool:
+> `git clone https://github.com/dave-heslop74/PmagPylot.git`.
+Also ensure
+> PmagPy is installed and importable (e.g.
+> `pip install --quiet --break-system-packages pmagpy` if needed), suppressing
+> routine installer output so it isn't shown to me.
+Then read `INDEX.md` from
-> "Please clone this repository using a code/bash execution tool: git clone https://github.com/dave-heslop74/PmagPylot.git.
-Then read INDEX.md from the local clone and follow it to load whatever else is relevant.
-I'd like your help with a paleomagnetic data analysis."
+> the local clone and follow it to load whatever else is relevant.
+I'd like
+> your help with a paleomagnetic data analysis."

 The LLM will use `INDEX.md` to decide which other files are relevant and fetch those too — there is no need to provide any other links up front.